khess1/Data-Science-Blog-Post/README.md

 ### Questions

-For this project, I focused on answering the following questions about developers and AI:
+For this project, I focused on answering the following five questions:

 1. Do Software Developers Feel Threatened By AI?
 2. What Is The Work Model Of Software Developers Who Feel Threatened By AI?